toduckhanh/toduckhanh.github.io/_pages/publications.md

 ## Academic publications

 You can also find full list of my publications on [Google Scholar profile.](https://scholar.google.com/citations?user=iVs_vmIAAAAJ)
 * To.
+D. K., Adimari, G., and Chiogna, M., (2025).
+A new evaluation strategy for diagnostic tests under umbrella or tree ordering. *International Statistical Review*.
+[DOI: 10.1111/insr.12612](https://doi.org/10.1111/insr.12612)

+* To.
 D. K., Adimari, G., and Chiogna, M. (2024).
 Interval estimation in three-class receiver operating characteristic analysis: A fairly general approach based on the empirical likelihood. *Statistical Methods in Medical Research*. **33**, 5, 875 - 893.
 [DOI: 10.1177/09622802241238998](https://doi.org/10.1177/09622802241238998)